laureschemm/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive to write clear, concise code that's easy to read, understand, and maintain.
 Remember that complex solutions often lead to more bugs and maintenance nightmares.
 Optimize for readability and modularity first, as they contribute significantly to long-term project health and scalability."

 Also remember, "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing working code before optimizing it.
 Always consider the future reader (often yourself) and the sustainability of your codebase.
 Debugging well-written simple code is far easier than deciphering an overly complicated masterpiece."

+# 2024-01-18
+- Today's programming wisdom is to be a lifelong learner and to always stay up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By constantly updating your knowledge and skills, you will be able to adapt to the ever-changing world of technology and become a valuable asset to any team or organization.

+Remember that programming is not just about writing code; it' s about solving problems and creating solutions.
+Be open to new ideas and approaches, always looking for ways to improve your own work and that of your team.
+Good communication and collaboration skills are also essential, because programming often involves working with others to achieve common goals.
+Finally, don't be afraid to make mistakes or ask for help; these experiences will only make you a better programmer.